AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/triggers-and-filters-for-mobile-smart-campaigns.md

 * Platform Version - The version of the OS

-* Session Length (seconds)&nbsp;-&nbsp;Session time when the app is in the foreground
+* Session Length (seconds) - Session time when the app is in the foreground

 * Is Push Enabled - **True** means that push notifications can be sent. **False** means that they can't; for example, the person may have opted out of receiving push notifications